-Ali Landeros is Da Vinci RISE High’s Social Science teacher, and is also a founding member of the RISE High Staff.
-Ali joined RISE in 2016 after finishing student teaching at Lakewood High School in LBUSD.
+Ali Landeros is Da Vinci Science’s Social Science teacher, and is also a founding member of the RISE High staff.
+Ali joined Da Vinci in 2016 as a founding member of DV RISE and spearheaded the social studies program there before joining DVS in 2020.
 Aside from social studies, Ali enjoys teaching elective seminars in art, music, and cooking.

 Ali was born in Guadajalajara, Mexico, but was raised in SoCal, specifically – Garden Grove, Orange County.
 His first language was Spanish, and he had to learn English as he entered elementary school in the United States.
 Ali struggled early on as a student due to being an English Language Learner, and did not often find teachers who were willing to work with him to hone his academic skills.
 Because of this experience, Ali decided that he would one day be an advocate for students.